-Chiefs re-sign CJ Spiller
+Chiefs re-sign C.J.
+Spiller

 Getty Images

-CJ Spiller has re-signed with the Chiefs for a third time, according to Terez Paylor of the Kansas City Star.
+C.J.
+Spiller has re-signed with the Chiefs for a third time, according to Terez Paylor of the Kansas City Star.

 The Chiefs cut Spiller last week and then re-signed him when they placed cornerback Steven Nelson on injured reserve.
 They released him again before their season opener Thursday night.